 Professor of Occupational Therapy

-MS University of Vermont 1997
+Master of Science, University of Vermont, 1997

-Vanessa Mae Lanier, DPT
+Vanessa Mae Lanier, D.P.T.

 Associate Professor of Physical Therapy (primary appointment)

-Associate Professor of Orthopaedic Surgery
+Associate Professor of Orthopedic Surgery

 Assistant Professor of Physical Therapy (primary appointment)